The Payment Exception Service allows you to collect benefit or pension payments without a bank account.

 Your card will be blocked and you’ll be sent a new one.

-You’ll also be sent a voucher by email or text message to make sure you don’t miss out on any payments.
+You’ll also be sent a voucher by email or text message to make sure you do not miss out on any payments.

 If you need help

 If you need help using the service or want to make a complaint, contact the office that pays your benefit or pension.